flood-io/element/packages/docs/docs/guides/CLI.md

 - Other options:
   - `--export` Generate an HTML report and a JSON data file for the test results.
 The report(s) will be located in a directory named after your test script under [your project folder]/reports.
   - `--mu` Run test scripts with multiple users and simulate stages of ramping up or down.
 If not specified, run as a single user.
 This flag only works if one or more `stages` are configured in Test Settings.
 [Learn more](test-settings#stages)
-  - `--show-screenshot` Display the screenshots right in the terminal output (for iTerm on MacOS only).
+  - `--show-screenshot` Display the screenshots right in the terminal output (for iTerm2 on MacOS only).
 If not specified, only the paths to screenshots are displayed.

 :::info PRIORITY OF SETTING VALUES
 When you run a test, either with [multiple test scripts](cli#run-a-test-locally-with-the-default-config-file) or [a single test script](cli#run-a-test-script-locally), Element will get the setting values based on this priority order: